 The simplest technology - telephone and Aid-Call alarm - became a mystery to her, meaning that she couldn’t call for help in emergency.
 Unable to interpret hunger pangs, remember there was food in the fridge, or know what to do with it, she forgot to eat.
 And when she stopped recognising the house where she had lived for 40 years, I knew that she needed round-the-clock care that I could no longer provide alone.
 It was a decision I had dreaded all my life; but it was the only way left to protect my mum – the worst thing I have ever had to do.

-So when I hear talk of families supposedly "shunting their relatives into care" and “expecting the state to take their responsibility”, I just wish those who think it’s easy could know how it feels, and the long, long road to that point - and indeed the plight of those who have no family to support them in the first place.
+So when I hear talk of families supposedly "shunting their relatives into care" and “expecting the state to take their responsibility”, I just wish those who think it’s easy could know how it feels, the long, long road to that point, the many crippling years of unsupported, unpaid family care behind closed doors before crisis forces the issue - and indeed the plight of those who have no family to care in the first place.

 Bad enough to go through all this, without also having to make complex funding arrangements at such a stressful time.
 At present in England, if the person needing care has less than £23,250 in assets, including their home, they are notionally eligible for funding – if they are deemed to qualify in terms of care need.